fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Deallocates the memory associated with an variable of type `key_type`.
+Deallocates the memory associated with a variable of type `key_type`.

 ##### Syntax